JAW838/campaign-notes/content/Lore/Central Continent of Ahmmenor/Nations/Batel/Batel.md

 - Highly guarded with lots of traps and devils.
 - Kobolds are/were imprisoned here (experimented on?)
 - There is a secret entrance into the tower from the base of the north face of the mountain.
+- Many ghost elves inhabit the underground caves.
+Something pushed the elves there into the ethereal plane, turning them into ghosts.
+- Failing wisdom checks in the tunnels seems to make you fade away?
+Six phases, one for each failure.
+1. Seemingly nothing happens at this level.
+2. Disadvantage on perception checks, .
+3. advantage on stealth checks
+4. You can see the ghosts (see into the ethereal plane)
+5. All of your attacks to half damage.
+6. You are pushed into the ethereal plane and trapped in the catacombs, effectively killing the character.
 ## The Big Hole
 **_AKA The Adendian Crater_**
 A massive canyon of fear and oblivion where the city state of Adendia once stood before it mysteriously disappeared at the start of [[The Shattering]].